 Scientists and surgeons are pooling their expertise to find solutions on a range of complex medical challenges.
 And their substantial experience in clinical trials ensures solutions are transferred quickly and efficiently into medical practice.

 Our research teams have access to cutting edge molecular biology technology and one of Australia’s largest biospecimen repositories – about 10,000 fresh tissue specimens collected over the past decade from endoscopies involving 1000 patients.

 Most surgery specialities are represented with research opportunities for both medical and science PhD students.

-The interactive research program covers areas such as new clinical procedures; colorectal; ear, nose and throat; lymphodema, plastic surgery and the gastrointestinal tract.
-In addition, the new Flinders’ CORe Surgical Facility is undertaking clinical research using animal models, with a key focus on orthopaedics.
+The interactive research program covers areas such as new clinical procedures; colorectal; ear, nose and throat; plastic surgery and the gastrointestinal tract.

-The department provides teaching within the Graduate Entry Medical Program and access to all the teaching hospitals of Flinders University: Flinders Medical Centre, the Repatriation General Hospital, Royal Darwin Hospital and several rural centres, including Berri, Alice Springs and Mt Gambier.
+The department provides teaching within the Doctor of Medicine Program and access to all the principal teaching hospitals of Flinders University: Flinders Medical Centre, the Repatriation General Hospital and Royal Darwin Hospital.

 "The advantage here is that everything is under one roof so that we achieve a strong mix between clinical and laboratory.
 It’s one physical environment that inspires translational research among clinicians and scientists with collaboration across disciplines."